powsybl/powsybl-core/docs/tutorials/iidm/howto-extend-importer.md

-# Tutorial - Howto extend the IIDM importer
+# Tutorial - Howto write an IIDM importer

-[IIDM](../../architecture/iidm/README.md) data models can be loaded from files encoded in multiple file formats. powsybl is not limited to the set of currently available formats ([XIIDM](../../architecture/iidm/importer/iidm.md), [UCTE-DEF](../../architecture/iidm/importer/ucte.md), [Entso-E CGMES](../../architecture/iidm/importer/cgmes.md), etc): the framework's IIDM importer mechanism is designed to be extended to read a network from other file formats.
+[IIDM](../../architecture/iidm/README.md) data models can be loaded from files encoded in multiple file formats. powsybl is not limited to the set of currently available formats ([XIIDM](../../architecture/iidm/importer/iidm.md), [UCTE-DEF](../../architecture/iidm/importer/ucte.md), [Entso-E CGMES](../../architecture/iidm/importer/cgmes.md), etc): the framework's IIDM [importer](../../architecture/iidm/importer/README.md) mechanism is designed to be extended to read a network from other file formats.

 To support an additional format, a new `Importer` implementation is needed, so you'll have to: